fluxcd/cues/README.md

 A collection of [CUE](https://cuelang.org) packages and tools for generating [Flux](https://fluxcd.io) configurations.

-This project is for Flux users who want to reduce the Kubernetes boilerplate when configuring delivery pipelines across environments and teams.
-Instead of working with Kubernetes YAML, you will build abstractions with CUE, encode good practices and validation to simply complex tasks such as creating a new environment, onboard teams, drive workload promotion and ultimately reduce toil.
+This project is for Flux users who want to reduce the Kubernetes boilerplate when configuring delivery pipelines across environments.
+Instead of working with Kubernetes YAML, you will build abstractions with CUE, encode good practices and validation to simplify complex tasks such as creating a new environment, onboard teams, drive workload promotion and ultimately reduce toil.

 ## Project structure

-- In [fluxcd/cues/pkg](pkg) are CUE packages that offer a high-level abstraction layer on top of Kubernetes and Flux APIs.
+In [fluxcd/cues/pkg](pkg) are CUE packages that offer a high-level abstraction layer on top of Kubernetes and Flux APIs.

-- In [fluxcd/cues/generators](generators) are CUE tools for generating, validating and encrypting Kubernetes manifests.
+In [fluxcd/cues/generators](generators) are CUE tools for generating, validating and encrypting Kubernetes manifests.

-To use the CUE generators, you'll need the following tools installed on your dev machine:
+To run the generators, you'll need the following tools:

-- Git >= 2.34.0
 - Go >= 1.17.0
 - CUE >= 0.4.3
 - SOPS >= 3.7.0